narendoraiswamy/titanic-dataset-exploration/README.md

 # titanic-dataset-exploration

-a titanic dataset exploration project whicgh predicts the survival rate of the passengers.
+a titanic dataset exploration project which predicts the survival rate of the passengers.